Mara Maru: Plot

-Mason finds the box containing the treasure and brings it aboard.
-It turns out to be a diamond encrusted crucifix from a Catholic cathedral in Manila that has played a significant role in the movie, both spiritual and as part of the mystery of the trail of murders leading towards the treasure.
+Mason finds the box containing the treasure and brings it aboard the ship to discover that it is a diamond-encrusted crucifix from a Catholic cathedral in Manila.
 Benedict seizes it, and he and Ranier, who have been collaborating all along, agree to throw Mason overboard.
-Mason announces he has smashed the ship's compass, forcing the pair to relent.
+Mason announces that he has smashed the ship's compass, forcing the men to relent.

-A storm hits and the three men fight over the crucifix while Mason's dive assistant Manuelo beaches the ship at his direction.
-Mason wrests it, and he, Stella, and Manuelo flee to shore, pursued by the others.
-Benedict fatally shoots the mercenary Ranier, and is joined by his bodyguard in chasing the threesome through the jungle.
-In a confrontation between Mason and Manuelo over the religious artifact, Mason's greed causes him to beat the young man when the devout Catholic insists the cross be returned.
-When Stella upbraids Mason for his actions, Manuelo disappears with the icon.
+A storm hits the ship and the three men fight over the crucifix while Mason's dive assistant Manuelo beaches the ship at his direction.
+Mason takes possession of the crucifix and he flees to the shore with Stella, and Manuelo, pursued by the others.
+Benedict kills the mercenary Ranier and is joined by his bodyguard in chasing Mason, Stella and Manuelo through the jungle.
+In a confrontation between Mason and Manuelo, Mason's greed causes him to beat Manuelo, a devout Catholic who insists that the cross be returned to Manila.
+When Stella upbraids Mason for his actions, Manuelo disappears with the crucifix.

-Exhausted from his flight, he is caught near the church steps by Senor Ortega, the brother of the man aboard the PT boat who had originally taken the cross for safekeeping from the invading Japanese.
-The next morning Mason appears at the church and wrests the cross from Ortega, shortly pursued by Benedict and his henchman.
-Ortega begs Mason to return the cross, and is slain by Benedict while seeking hold off the assailants.
-Mason and Benedict have a brutal hand-to-hand showdown, with Mason prevailing.
-Police arrive to round up Benedict and his gunsel.
-With the prospect of a reunion with Stella and return to the States at hand, he hands the cross over to Manuelo and he and Stella are united.
+Exhausted from his flight, Manuelo is caught near the church steps by Senor Ortega, the brother of the man aboard the PT boat who had originally taken the crucifix for safekeeping from the invading Japanese.
+The next morning, Mason appears at the church and wrests the cross from Ortega and is pursued by Benedict and his henchman.
+Ortega begs Mason to return the crucifix but is slain by Benedict while seeking to repel the assailants.
+Mason and Benedict fight, with Mason prevailing.
+Police arrive and arrest Benedict and his henchman.
+With the prospect of a reunion with Stella and a return to the U.S., he hands the crucifix to Manuelo.